jeroen1322/DBLessCMS/README.md

 Then the array will be displayed in an "article format".

 It is really simple, but it was fun to finish something that I started a long time ago.

+#TODO
+_I'll develop the project a little furter._

+-Make it possible to add articles
+-Change JSON structure